-Transitional period means the period of six months beginning on the day section 3(1) of the Act comes fully into force.
+Transitional period means the period of six months beginning on 1 August 2022.

 Qualifying estate means a freehold or a leasehold granted for a term of more than seven years from grant.

 Where contracts have already been exchanged, the parties will be legally committed to a course of action that could require compliance with the OE Register.
 Of particular concern are transactions involving: